 6. Enroll in Cornell's emergency notification system

-If you have not yet entered your emergency notification and contact information, please go to studentcenter.cornell.edu and select the links for Emergency Contact Info and Emergency Mass Notification.
+If you have not yet entered your emergency notification and contact information, please go to Cornell's Student Essentials site.
+You will find an "Update Emergency Contacts" link in the Personal section and a link to enroll your phone for CornellAlert in the Community section.
 (You will need your NetID to access this system.)

 7. Review important health and safety information